willschneider15/template-reactsaas/README.md

 ## Getting Started

 1. Download the template locally from Github: [https://github.com/willschneider15/reactsaas](https://github.com/willschneider15/reactsaas)
-   - Update the directory name for the downloaded code to your project name
+   - Update the directory name for the downloaded code to whatever you want

 ```bash
 cd  <project-directory>
 ```

-2. Go to env.example get the vars you need, and change the file name to .env.local
+1. Go to env.example get the vars you need, and change the file name to .env.local
 - This will require creating a [Firebase](https://firebase.google.com/) account
 - Create the Firebase Project for your apps resources
 - You will then click: Project Overview > Add app > Then copy those values